A Secret Ingredient to Get Things Done

 YES - OF COURSE!
 And, what if it didn't require any more self-discipline than you currently have - sound too good to be true?
 (Cue the infomercial!)

-Well, a secret ingredient to get things done is natural and has some quality research done by the Association for Talent Development (formerly the American Society for Training and Development).
+A secret ingredient to get things done is natural, and some quality research was done by the Association for Talent Development (formerly the American Society for Training and Development).

 Below is a summary of their research.